Dorit Schmiel

 Dorit Schmiel (April 25, 1941 – February 19, 1962) was a German seamstress who became the thirteenth known person to die at the Berlin Wall.
 Schmiel was fatally shot by East German border guards while attempting to escape from East Berlin to West Berlin with a group of friends, including her fiancé.
-Schmiel was one of only eight women to die at the Berlin Wall, and at 20 years-old was the second youngest woman victim.
+Schmiel was one of only eight women to die at the Berlin Wall, and at 20 years old was the second youngest woman victim.

 Biography

 Dorit Schmiel was born on April 25, 1941, in Berlin, Nazi Germany, during the Second World War, in which her father died as a soldier.
 Schmiel and her older brother were raised by her mother and step-father in the East Berlin district of Pankow.
-By the time Schmiel was 20 years-old, she had moved in with her fiancé, Detlef Teuchert, and worked as a seamstress in a state-run manufacturing company in Pankow.
+By the time Schmiel was 20 years old, she had moved in with her fiancé, Detlef Teuchert, and worked as a seamstress in a state-run manufacturing company in Pankow.
 Ever since she was a child, she traveled regularly to West Berlin to visit relatives, go shopping, watch movies, or go dancing.
 On 13 August 1961, East German authorities abruptly sealed off the sector border, and began construction of the Berlin Wall.
 The subsequent loss of freedom to visit the west was a painful turning point in her life.
-Together with three other friends: brothers Eberhard Brede and Dietrich Brede, and Dietrich's girlfriend, Brigitte Kießling, they decided early in 1962 to attempt to escape to West Berlin.
+Together with three friends: brothers Eberhard Brede and Dietrich Brede, and Dietrich's girlfriend, Brigitte Kießling, they decided early in 1962 to attempt to escape to West Berlin.
 The group had felt dissatisfaction with the political situation in East Germany, and because it had now become apparent that division of Berlin would be permanent.
 They decided on a place in the northern part of East Berlin, where Schmiel's cousin had previously escaped.